amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 The Amazon Braket PennyLane plugin offers two Amazon Braket quantum devices to work with PennyLane:

-* `braket.aws` for running with the Amazon Braket service's quantum devices, both QPUs and simulators
+* `braket.awsqubit` for running with the Amazon Braket service's quantum devices, both QPUs and simulators
-* `braket.local` for running with the Amazon Braket SDK's local simulator
+* `braket.localqubit` for running with the Amazon Braket SDK's local simulator

 The [Amazon Braket Python SDK](https://github.com/aws/amazon-braket-sdk-python) is an open source library that provides a framework that you can use to interact with quantum computing hardware